En person som skär en träbräda med en kniv.

 Our restaurant Eld prioritizes organic and local produce, and always composes the menus according to season.
 We buy our beverages from local manufacturers and use the same delivery services as the other establishments on Djurgården, in order to minimize transportation.

-The restaurant also aims to reduce food waste.
-At our Christmas dinners we served at the table instead of having a buffet, which reduced food waste by 75 %.
+The restaurant actively works to reduce food waste.
+During our traditional Christmas dinners, for example, we serve food at the table rather than offering a buffet.
+This approach has reduced food waste by 75 percent.

 Instead of selling bottled water, we only serve water on tap – both still and sparkling.